AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/advanced-features-and-customizations/advanced-usage.md

+# Advanced usage

 ## Activity jump path setting

 If the default Activity and the configurable items it provides do not meet your needs, inherit the default Activity and add the required logic.
-If the Activity is a page called internally by UIKit, you can modify the jump of the Activity.
+If the Activity is a page called internally by UIKit, you can modify its jump.

 For example, if `EaseChatActivity` cannot meet the current needs, inherit `EaseChatActivity` to implement a new `EaseActivity`.
 When calling `EaseChatActivity.actionStart`, it will intercept `getActivityRoute()` jump direction through `EaseActivity`.